 - an understanding of and sensitivity to human interaction.

 As evidence of these qualities, the Admissions Committee looks to a number of factors.
 These include:

 - academic achievement;

-- Law School Admission Test (LSAT) score;
+- The standard Law School Admission Test (LSAT) score (or scores);

-- nonacademic achievement;
+- non-academic achievement;

 - the response to disadvantage due to adverse personal or socio-economic circumstances or to barriers faced by cultural (including racial or ethnic) or linguistic minorities;

 - motivation and involvement in academic and non-academic activities; and